bwohlberg/sporco/docs/source/admm/admm.rst

 A derived class implementing a fully-specified ADMM problem (as opposed to a partial specialisation) will usually define all of these methods.
-If it does not, it is necessary to override all of the methods in :ref:`sec-residual-eval`.
+If it does not, it is necessary to override all of the methods in :ref:`sec-admm-residual-eval`.

-.. _sec-residual-eval:
+.. _sec-admm-residual-eval:

 Residual Evaluation
 -------------------